ryanfp/DnD-Compendium/ranger-slayer-homebrew.md

 *17th-level Ranger feature*

-The extra damage from your Hunter's Quarry feature increases to 2d8 (see the Quarry Damage column of the Ranger table).
+The extra damage from your Hunter's Quarry feature increases to 2d8 (see the Quarry Damage column of the Ranger table) and the duration increases to 24 hours.

 ---